 Human-Centered Design is a mindset that can be learned.

-Join Furman University’s Center for Corporate and Development for a 2 day workshop that will equip you with the following skills to solve seemingly intractable problems:
+Join Furman University’s Center for Corporate and Development for this half day workshop that will equip you with the following skills to solve seemingly intractable problems:

 IDENTIFY problems in your area of expertise